How to motivate with joy

 • Being responsible for others’ safety or welfare, directly or indirectly

-• Working hard, being active physically or mentally
+• Working hard, being physically or mentally active

 • Losing, failing, not succeeding as well as you’d expected